pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 Time division illumination means that crosstalk between the two signals is determined by both the absorbtion and emission spectra of the two flurophores, rather than just by the emission spectra as with continuous illumination.
 For flurophores where the emission spectra overlap significantly (e.g. GCaMP with TdTomato or RCaMP) this can very substantially reduce crosstalk.

-Baseline subtraction makes the signals insensitive to bleed-through of ambient light levels, and reduces the influence of 1/f noise similarly to lock in amplification.
+Baseline subtraction makes the signals insensitive to bleed-through of ambient light levels, and reduces the influence of low frequency noise sources similarly to lock in amplification.

 Due to these advantages this aquisition mode is recommended over continuous illumination for two colour measurements.
+For more information about time division illumination see the pyPhotometry [manuscript](https://www.biorxiv.org/content/early/2018/10/03/434225).

 `1 colour time div.` Uses the same acquistion sequence as `1 colour time div.` except that signal 1 and signal 2 both read analog input 1 (i.e. a single photoreciever).
 The typical use case is alternating illumination of GCaMP with 470nm and 405nm LEDs to provide a calcium sensitive and a calcium insensitive (isosbestic) signal for use as a movement control.